 Until the start of this project only about 18% of objects were registered on our database.

-We recognise the need for every single item in QVMAG's collection - from tiny native fleas to expansive landscape paintings to railway carriages - to be meticulously assessed and documented for present and future communities to treasure and learn from.
-Because a museum holds a record of the past and present for the future and we must preserve this as best we can.
+We recognise the need for every single item in QVMAG's collection (from tiny native fleas to expansive landscape paintings and railway carriages) to be meticulously assessed and documented for present and future communities to treasure and learn from.

 The audit is uncovering marvellous objects of cultural, social and environmental significance that are stitching together inspiring and intriguing new narratives.
 We are gaining new knowledge every day and this is informing and shaping our own work and practice.